Socialist Party of Oklahoma: The Indiahoma Farmers' Union

-The Socialist Party of America
+Socialist Party of America

 Far from improving, the conditions faced by Oklahoma's small-holding and tenant farmers remained abysmal into the first years of the 20th century.
 Farmers continued to suffer greatly unfavorable terms for credit or rent while receiving extremely low prices for the cotton, corn, and wheat which they produced.
 Southern agriculture was the hardest hit in the nation, and the regional blight which plagued the cotton economy impacted even the Southwestern state of Oklahoma.
 By 1910 half the farmers of the South worked on land which they did not own, with between one-quarter and one-half of their annual production lost off the top to rent.
 The average income of such farmers in Oklahoma was estimated in one contemporary study at just $200 per year.

 On December 27, 1899 a territorial meeting of Oklahoma socialists was held in a hall located above the old post office building in Oklahoma City, with 32 delegates representing 10 of the state's 23 counties in attendance.
 A committee was established to investigate establishing a socialist newspaper for the territory.
-The gathering was addressed by Prof. William Gibbs, an African-American teacher from Guthrie on "The Relation of the Negro to Socialism."
+The gathering was addressed by William Gibbs, a black teacher from Guthrie who was elected to the party's executive committee, about the relation between black people and socialism.

 A 14-member permanent territorial socialist committee was established, including both white and black members, and H.E.
 Farnsworth of Newkirk was selected as Territorial Secretary.
 The decision was made to remain independent of any national organization until some plan of union of the dissident Socialist Labor Party headed by Henry Slobodin and Morris Hillquit and the Chicago-based Social Democratic Party of Victor L. Berger and Eugene V. Debs could be effected.
 The name "Socialist Party of Oklahoma" was adopted until such time that national affiliation could be concluded.

 Organized in August 1901, the Socialist Party of America further carried on the legacy of the Farmers' Alliance and the People's Party.
 Although nominally a Marxist party based upon the idea of organization of the working class, in Oklahoma the impoverished and exploited small-holders and tenant farmers were seen as a sort of "substitute proletariat" by Socialist activists.
 One prominent party organizer, Oscar Ameringer, declared after his extensive travels throughout the state that "Oklahoma farmers' standard of living was so far below the sweatshop workers of the New York east side that comparison should not be thought of."
 Such farmers were "as wretched a set of slaves as ever walked the face of the earth, anywhere or at any time," Ameringer opined.